 Whether you're visiting Costa Rica to meditate, snag a marlin, or meet a sloth, have a Costa Rican local plan your trip.
 They'll make you a 100% custom itinerary built around your travel style and budget, so you don't end up doing the same touristy activities as everyone else.
 Learn more.

 Though you may be eager to hit the beach as soon as you land in Costa Rica, don’t short-change San José.
 Explore this capital city’s downtown by strolling the pedestrian-only Avenida Central.
-From there, it’s a short walk to admire the architecture of the 19th-century Metropolitan Cathedral of San José or attend a performance at another Neo-classical beauty, the Teatro Nacional.
+From there, it’s a short walk to admire the architecture of the 19th-century Metropolitan Cathedral of San José or attend a performance at another Neoclassical beauty, the Teatro Nacional.

 Stay in Barrio Amón where coffee barons once lived in the neighborhood’s colorful Victorian mansions (many are now hotels).
 Then, go out to eat in trendy Barrio Escalante, which has a long stretch of restaurants beloved by local foodies.

-Less than a three-hour drive northwest from San José is Monteverde, a mountainous community home to one of Costa Rica’s seven natural wonders.
+Less than a three-hour drive northwest of San José is Monteverde, a mountainous community home to one of Costa Rica’s seven natural wonders.
 The Monteverde Cloud Forest Biological Reserve is a must on any itinerary.
 The unique fog that blankets this vast forest creates the ideal environment for an explosion of biodiversity—including spider monkeys, sloths, jaguars, toucans, and the rare quetzal.
-The tiny town of Santa Elena is less than five miles from the reserve and surrounded by family-run B&Bs and quaint hotels.
+The tiny town of Santa Elena is less than five miles from the reserve and is surrounded by family-run B&Bs and quaint hotels.

 Pro tip: If you’re eager to see the cloud forest but still want to rest your head on a cloud-like pillow, a Costa Rican local can point you to the most comfortable accommodations in Monteverde.